 Stretching and flexibility exercises can help reduce stiffness and make it easier for a person to move.
 Those with RRMS should ask their doctor or physical therapist to recommend exercises that can support recovery during a relapse.

 People can try using relaxation, deep breathing, meditation, and guided imagery to reduce stress and feel better emotionally and physically.

 RRMS is not a fatal disease, and with proper medical care, many people with RRMS can lead long, active lives.

 However, the condition can pose both physical and emotional hurdles for the person and their loved ones.
 It can negatively affect a person's quality of life and cause various disabilities, especially later in its progression.

 Taking medications in line with the doctor's suggestions, attending physical or psychological therapy sessions, and adopting a healthful lifestyle can make a considerable difference to the quality of life of people with this condition.

 Many people with RRMS will go on to develop secondary progressive MS (SPMS) later in life.

 SPMS typically does not have defined periods of relapse and remission.
 Instead, the symptoms gradually get worse and may become constant.

 Only people who have already had RRMS can develop SPMS.

-Some people with SPMS will still have relapses, but they are usually less clear and fewer in number.
-Symptoms often remain even after a relapse ends.
+Some people with SPMS still have relapses, but they are usually less well-defined and fewer in number.
+Symptoms often persist even after the end of a relapse.